machellerogden/hbu/README.md

 end();
 ```

+As shown, simply import `hbu` and use the given `start`, `end` and `times` exports to instrument your test scenario.

-You could then run your test, like this:
+You can run your test, like this:

 ```
-$ hbu './example/*.js' --times 1000000 --gc-stats
+$ hbu './example/basic.js' --times 1000000 --gc-stats
 | Test Label   | Heap Used (MB) | Duration (MS) | GC Collected Heap (MB) | GC Pause Duration (MS) | GC Events (major) | GC Events (minor) |
 | ------------ | -------------: | ------------: | ---------------------: | ---------------------: | ----------------: | ----------------: |
 | example-test |          78.85 |    1427.17733 |                 193.02 |               86.24606 |                 2 |                25 |
 ```

 *Note:* only write *one test per file.* Each test is run in an isolated child process by the test runner to make sure the performance of a given test isn't impacted by other tests.

+If you want to test something without requiring in hbu and manually adding `start` and `end` calls, you make do so as shown in the [./examples/injected.js](./examples/injected.js) example file.

 ## Usage